aisingapore/TagUI/src/media/RPA Workshop.md

 <details>
   <summary>
-    Click to show how to run TagUI scripts on a set schedule
+    Click to show how to run TagUI scripts on a recurring day & time schedule
   </summary>

 To schedule an automation flow in crontab (macOS/Linux), for example at 8am daily